We’ve all faced split ends at one point or another, and while it’s common for hair to get split ends, it’s more noticeable in curly hair.

-It may seem like there is no way out of the hair split end cycle but, we will be discussing different solutions to help with split ends and provide a plan to help prevent them in the future.
+When you keep getting split ends, it may seem like there’s no way out of the hair split-end cycle, but we will be discussing different solutions to help with split ends and provide a plan to prevent them in the future.

-On a microscopic scale, it’s essentially a rough tear in your strand, similar to what happens when you snap a wooden branch.
+On a microscopic scale, a split end is essentially a rough tear in your strand, similar to what happens when you snap a wooden branch.
 That’s why your ends seem more frizzy and bushy when you have a lot of cuticle damage.

-The protective outer layer of the hair strand (or cuticle) breaks off from the hair shaft and leaves the hair looking frizzy and unruly.
+When you have split ends, the protective outer layer of the hair strand (or cuticle) breaks off the hair shaft, leaving the hair looking frizzy and unruly.

 Hair split ends are not necessarily just a split in a strand.
 They might begin as single splits and expand to baby split, y split, triple split, tree, feather, deep, and taper split.